Ampelomyces quisqualis

 Ampelomyces quisqualis is an anamorphic fungus that is a hyperparasite of powdery mildews.
 This parasitism reduces growth and may eventually kill the mildew.
 These mycoparasites can live up to 21 days on mildew-free host plant surfaces, attacking powdery mildew structures as soon as they appear.
 A. quisqualis is used as the active ingredient in a commercial fungicide.

 Distribution and habitat

-Ampelomyces quisqualis has been shown to attack more than 64 species of powdery mildew in the genera Brasiliomyces, Erysiphe, Leveillula, Microsphaera, Phyllactinia, Podosphaera, Sphaerotheca, and Uncinula.
-Powdery mildews in the order Erysiphales are widespread and varied.
-These powdery mildews occur in many countries around the world and have been recorded on 256 species of plant in 59 families.
+Ampelomyces quisqualis has been shown to attack more than 64 species of powdery mildew in the genera Brasiliomyces, Erysiphe, Phyllactinia, and Podosphaera.
+Powdery mildews in the family Erysiphaceae are widespread and varied.
+These powdery mildews occur on every continent bar Antarctica and have been recorded on over 1000 species of plant.

 Life cycle

 Ampelomyces quisqualis is a mycoparasite of powdery mildews.
 It overwinters or survives in the absence of a suitable host as pycnidia.
 Raindrops cause conidia to be expelled from ripe pycnidia and these may splash onto nearby powdery mildew.
 Infection is favoured by humid conditions and temperatures in the range 20 to 30 °C and may occur within 24 hours.
 Hyphae, conidiophores and immature cleistothecia can all be infected, the mycoparasite entering through the cell walls, and the previously transparent tissues turning milky-white.
 The infection spreads through the mildew colony for seven to ten days, after which time pycnidia begin to form.
 Their formation is complete in two to four days, when infected cells die, swelling considerably and turning brownish.
 Raindrops cause the release of conidia from the mature pycnidia which can cause secondary infections.
 There may be several generations of the mycoparasite during the growing season.